unixsurfer/haproxyadmin/README.rst

 HAProxy is a multi-process daemon and each process can only be accessed by a distinct stats socket.
 There isn't any shared memory for all these processes.
-That means that if a frontend or backend is managed by more than one process, you have to find which stats socket you need to send the query/command.
+That means that if a frontend or backend is managed by more than one processes, you have to find which stats socket you need to send the query/command.
 This makes the life of a sysadmin a bit difficult as he has to keep track of which stats socket to use for a given object(frontend/backend/server).